rackerlabs/configsnap/README.md

                         phase this is being used for.
 Can be any string.
                         Phases containing  post  or  rollback  will perform diffs
+  -C, --compare-only    Compare existing files with tags specified with --pre
+                        and --phase
+  --pre=PRE_SUFFIX      suffix for files captured at previous state, for
+                        comparison
 ```

 Example output: